About Shirley

 Mentoring and training

-In her role as a senior dietitian, Shirley has trained many student dietitians, mentored junior and experienced dietitians as well as conducted nutrition training to other health professionals.
+In her role as a Senior Dietitian, Shirley participated in clinical training of student dietitians, junior dietitians as well as conducted nutrition training to other health professionals.
+Shirley was also involved in quality projects ensuring high standard dietetics service at Liverpool Hospital

 Practical scientific advice

-Shirley employs a person-centered approach, combining scientifically supported nutrition information to customize nutritional recommendations tailored to her clients' lifestyles and circumstances.
+Shirley employs a person-centered approach, combining scientifically supported nutrition information to customize nutritional recommendations tailored to each client's lifestyle and circumstances.
 Her philosophy towards nutrition is grounded in sensibility, practicality, sustainability, and scientific evidence.
 Shirley engages her clients by presenting available research information, collaborating to develop a plan that suits their individual needs.

 Continued Education